Requirements for the A.B. Degree in English

 Honors in English

 Admission to the Honors Program is competitive and by application in the spring of the student’s junior year.
 Details about the program and application process are listed on the department website.
-Students admitted to the Honors Program are required to take a two-semester, six-credit sequence (ENGL-495 and 496) in their senior year, which replaces and fulfills the standard senior seminar requirement in the major.
+Students admitted to the Honors Program are required to take a two-semester, six-credit sequence (ENGL-495 and 496) in their senior year, the first semester of which replaces and fulfills the standard senior seminar requirement in the major.
 Students present their finished work to the public at a colloquium at the end of their senior year.
 In order to graduate with honors, a student must earn a grade of A- or better in ENGL 496 for a thesis project produced under the mentorship of an English Department faculty mentor.
 The grade for ENGL 496 will be an assessment of the thesis itself as an average of the assessments of the mentor, the second reader, and the Director of Honors.

 Accelerated AB/MA English Program

 The English Department’s AB/MA program allows qualified undergraduate majors to enroll in up to two graduate-level English courses during each semester of their senior year.
 Up to two of these courses will count toward the undergraduate major in English in addition to a prospective graduate degree.
-The Graduate School considers AB/MA students part of the Master’s program, and they are automatically admitted following their undergraduate graduation, though they are not obligated to continue.
+The Graduate School considers AB/MA students part of the Master’s program, and they are automatically admitted following their undergraduate graduation, though they are not obligated to continue

 To apply, undergraduate students should follow the standard application procedure for the MA program during their junior year.
 The GRE requirement will be waived.
 Students should direct questions about both the AB/MA and the MA programs to the current Program Administrator and/or the Director of Graduate Studies.